Due to the number of tables in this section, the editorial is in alphabetical order

 Sources say: "I would rate the firm to be at the top for trial capacity, issue identification, written product, pragmatism and negotiating talent."

-Donn Pickett maintains a respected securities and antitrust-focused practice.
+KEY INDIVIDUALS Donn Pickett maintains a respected securities and antitrust-focused practice.
 He led for Oracle in securing a $1.3 billion victory in a copyright infringement case, and represented Intel in antitrust litigation, among numerous highlights.

 Distinguished litigator David Balabanian brings a wealth of experience when overseeing the most complex, high-profile energy, securities and antitrust disputes.
 He is hailed by a client as an "outstanding lawyer and a pleasure to work with."